Yankees vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Yankees Recent Betting Performance

-- The Yankees have played as the favorite in seven of their past 10 games and have won two of those contests.
+- The Yankees have played as the favorite in eight of their past 10 games and won three of those contests.

 - In their last 10 games with a total, the Yankees and their opponents are 5-5-0 when it comes to hitting the over.